Reggie Ragland: Professional career

+Pre-draft

 On January 21, 2016, it was announced that Ragland had accepted his invitation to play in the 2016 Senior Bowl.
 He impressed many scouts and analysts and was named one of the top performers during Senior Bowl practices.
-On January 26, 2016, he played outside linebacker for Jacksonville Jaguars' head coach Gus Bradley's South team that defeated the North 27-16.
+On January 26, 2016, he played outside linebacker for Jacksonville Jaguars head coach Gus Bradley's South team that defeated the North 27–16.
 He was one of 38 collegiate linebackers that attended the NFL Scouting Combine in Indianapolis, Indiana.
 He completed the majority of drills, finishing fifth in the short shuttle and 14th in the 40-yard dash.
 Prior to the draft, however, medical exams revealed Ragland having an enlarged aorta.
 Although reports stated this would not affect his football career, several teams had lowered Ragland on their draft boards as a result.
 At the conclusion of the pre-draft process, Ragland was projected to be a first round pick by NFL draft experts and scouts.
 He was ranked the top inside linebacker prospect in the draft by NFLDraftScout.com, the second best linebacker by NFL analyst Mike Mayock, and was ranked the third best linebacker in the draft by Sports Illustrated and NFL analyst Charles Davis.